NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

 ### Remarks
 - Not high priority (could be defined and used later)
 - Association
-	- state : use the value "canceled" from the enum.
+	- Attribute state : use the value "canceled" from the enum.
+	- Add no values for other attributes within Association because they will be ignored.

 ## Flow 2.5 Delete offering (zitting)